 Pomades are dedicated to the classic looking fellows, like the ones sporting pompadours, ducktail, quiffs and other hairstyles that are obtained with a comb.

-The pomade is perfect for this style because it has a medium to strong hold, but it’s flexible enough to be restyled many times during the day
+The pomade is perfect for this style because it has a medium to a stronghold, but it’s flexible enough to be restyled many times during the day

 This category of products is mostly recommended for individuals with dry hair because it can be greasy.